TzounasA/Nightwall.gr/README.md

 ## Nightwall.gr Mobile App

-This repocitory contains the legal information of Nightwall.gr mobile app
+This repository contains the legal information of Nightwall.gr mobile app